Wakame: Aquaculture

 Japanese and Korean sea-farmers have grown wakame for centuries, and are still both the leading producers and consumers.
 Wakame has also been cultivated in France since 1983, in sea fields established near the shores of Brittany.

 Wild-grown wakame is harvested in Tasmania, Australia, and then sold in restaurants in Sydney and also sustainably hand-harvested from the waters of Foveaux Strait in Southland, New Zealand and freeze-dried for retail and use in a range of products.

 Cuisine

 Wakame fronds are green and have a subtly sweet flavour and satiny texture.
 The leaves should be cut into small pieces as they will expand during cooking.

 In Japan and Europe, wakame is distributed either dried or salted, and used in soups (particularly miso soup), and salads (tofu salad), or often simply as a side dish to tofu and a salad vegetable like cucumber.
-These dishes are typically dressed with soy sauce and vinegar/rice vinegar.
+These dishes are typically dressed with soya sauce and vinegar, possibly rice vinegar.

 Goma wakame, also known as seaweed salad, is a popular side dish at American and European sushi restaurants.
-Literally translated, it means 'sesame seaweed', as sesame seeds are usually included in the recipe.
+Literally, it means "sesame seaweed", as sesame seeds are usually included in the recipe.

+In Korea, wakame is used to make a seaweed soup called miyeok-guk, in which wakame is stir-fried in sesame oil and boiled with meat broth.

+Health effects

+A study conducted at Hokkaido University found that a compound in wakame known as fucoxanthin may help burn fatty tissue in mice and rats.
+Studies in mice have shown that fucoxanthin induces expression of the fat-burning protein UCP1 that accumulates in fat tissue around the internal organs.
+Expression of UCP1 protein was significantly increased in mice fed fucoxanthin.
+Wakame is also used in topical beauty treatments.
+See also Fucoidan.